As the single recognized voice of European risk managers, FERMA has set the following 3 strategic goals to guide its action:

 - Coordinate the needs of its members and together develop actions that are useful to the profession.

 - Foster cooperation among members of FERMA.

-– Create and maintain regular contacts with international and EU institutions and other stakeholders with a link with the profession.
+- Create and maintain regular contacts with international and EU institutions and other stakeholders with a link to the profession.

 - Leverage members’ expertise to develop coordinated actions and positions on strategic issues for the profession.

 TO ENHANCE THE POTENTIAL OF INDIVIDUALS AND THE NETWORK

 Act both independently and in harmony with the needs of its members in line with agreed common objectives and shared processes.

 Promote cooperation and trust within the FERMA team and between its members.

 - Foster and organize meetings with national association representatives in a process of building collective intelligence and development.